-A fourth defendant pleaded guilty late last year to being an accessory after the fact and was sentenced to four years in prison.
+A fourth gang member, Tyrone Blackmon, pleaded guilty to being an accessory after the fact and was sentenced to four years in prison.

 Bejaran was sentenced last year to life in prison without the possibility of parole.
 Gibson was sentenced to 20 years in state prison.

 Oceanside police found the bodies at the Calle Montecito Street park about 10:30 p.m. while responding to reports of gunfire in the area.

 The teens, who relatives said were boyfriend and girlfriend, had no gang ties but were in the wrong place at the wrong time, according to police.